Hosting and bandwidth provided by MacAce.net.

 How do you connect the black Apple TV models to a television?

-Before attempting to connect a black 2nd Gen Apple TV or 3rd Gen Apple TV to a television note that these devices only are compatible with an HDTV with HDMI support.
+Before attempting to connect a black Apple TV 2nd Gen, Apple TV 3rd Gen, or Apple TV 4th Gen to a television, note that these devices only are compatible with an HDTV with HDMI support.
 Neither supports component video or audio.
-Apple formally states that the black Apple TV models are compatible with:
+At the time of its introduction, Apple formally states that the black Apple TV 2nd Gen models were compatible with:

-High-definition TVs with HDMI and capable of 720p [for the 2nd Gen model or 1080p for the 3rd Gen] 60/50 Hz including popular models from these manufacturers: Hitachi, JVC, LG, Mitsubishi, NEC, Panasonic, Philips, Pioneer, Samsung, Sony, Sharp, Toshiba, Vizio, and Westinghouse.
+High-definition TVs with HDMI and capable of 720p 60/50 Hz including popular models from these manufacturers: Hitachi, JVC, LG, Mitsubishi, NEC, Panasonic, Philips, Pioneer, Samsung, Sony, Sharp, Toshiba, Vizio, and Westinghouse.

-Apple explains how to connect the black Apple TV models to a television in the User's Guide, specifically from pages 10-13.
+Apple explains how to connect the black Apple TV models to a television in the applicable User's Guide, specifically from pages 10-13.
 In addition to a compatible HDTV, you will need to purchase an HDMI cable and an optical digital audio cable (optional, depending on your audio setup).
-You also will need to have an 802.11b, 802.11g, or 802.11n wireless network for use via wi-fi, a broadband Internet connection, and any needed usernames and passwords.
+You also will need to have an 802.11b or faster wireless network for use via wi-fi, a broadband Internet connection, and any needed usernames and passwords.

 For the benefit of those who have asked, Apple's official instructions additionally are provided below:

 Note: The built-in Wi-Fi connects Apple TV to your wireless network.
 If your network is Ethernet-based, connect Apple TV to your network using an Ethernet cable.